duckytopia/DistantObject/README.txt

 Version 1.5.5 Release Notes:
 - Option to show config button only in Space Center view (Gribbleshnibit8View).
 - Labels for worlds that are not visible (such as blocked by a nearby world) no longer show up.
+- Some assorted tweaks in an effort to deal with a couple of other bugs.

 Original plugin by duckytopia (Rubber Ducky on the KSP forum).